 Have a detox from your digital lives and indulge in one of life’s simplest but most loved pastimes, especially in our busy world where we just need an escape, a detox from our digital lives.
-From rare and first editions to book prescriptions and author events, these are ten of the best bookshops in London, all without a Kindle in sight.
+From rare and first editions to book prescriptions and author events, these are eleven of the best bookshops in London, all without a Kindle in sight.
 It’s a fitting read given it is World Book Day today!

 Ready to Recommend